 Mein Kampf is the autobiography and articulated worldview of one of the most consequential leaders in world history.
 It is also one of the most maligned and least understood texts of the 20th century.
 A major problem in the Anglophone world has been the poor state of English translations.
 Both the Mannheim and Murphy editions are poor efforts, awkwardly phrased, and replete with archaic British wording; they are simply painful to read.
 This new translation is clear, lucid, and highly readable—and yet true to the original.
 And, unlike every other edition, this version has authentic section headings embedded in the text, which serve to both organize Hitler’s ideas and to parse long sections of text into manageable units.

+The new, 2022 edition offers updates to the original translation and corrects minor errors.
 The Dalton translation will become the standard reference for this famous work.

 (Fastest delivery, when in stock)

 IN MY PARENTS’ HOUSE 45